 The semiconductor industry is characterized by rapid technological change, changes in customer requirements, frequent new product introductions and enhancements, short product cycles and evolving industry standards, and requires substantial investment in research and development in order to develop and bring to market new and enhanced technologies and products.
 In addition, semiconductor products transition over time to increasingly smaller line width geometries.
 This requires us to adapt our products and manufacturing processes to these new technologies, which requires expertise in new procedures.
 Our failure to successfully transition to smaller geometry process technologies could impair our competitive position.
-In order to remain competitive, we have made significant investments in research and development, and anticipate that we will need to maintain or increase our levels of research and development expenditures.
-We expect research and development expenses to increase in absolute dollars for the foreseeable future, due to the increasing complexity and number of products we plan to develop.
+In order to remain competitive, we have made significant investments in research and development, and anticipate that we will need to maintain or increase our levels of research and development expenses to increase in absolute dollars for the foreseeable future, due to the increasing complexity and number of products we plan to develop.
 If we fail to develop new and enhanced products and technologies, if we focus on technologies that do not become widely adopted, or if new technologies that we do not support and that compete with technologies we do support become widely accepted, demand for our current and planned products may be reduced.
-Significant investments in unsuccessful research and development efforts could materially adversely affect our business, financial condition and results of operations.
-In addition, increased investments in research and development could cause our cost structure to fall out of alignment with demand for our products, which would have a negative impact on our financial results.
+Significant investments in unsuccessful research and development could cause our cost structure to fall out of alignment with demand for our products, which would have a negative impact on our financial results.